 Want a bit of mess?
 A DIY slip and slide will do the trick.
 Lay a tarp or a long plastic on the garden.
-Add water, oil and colored Jell-O’s!
+Add water, oil, and colored Jell-O’s!

 How Can I Make My Child Feel Special At Their Party?

 A fun idea is to tease them all the way to their birthday.
 Make an advent calendar counting down the days up until their birthday.
-You can place a small gift or treat under each door of the calendar to get them excited for the big gift that they will be receiving on their special day.
+You can place a small gift or treat under each door of the calendar to get them excited about the big gift that they will be receiving on their special day.

 Decorate The Entire House

-Normally, your kid’s birthday party only takes place in one room, but that doesn’t mean you can’t go the extra mile and decorate the entire house in a birthday themed style.
+Normally, your kid’s birthday party only takes place in one room, but that doesn’t mean you can’t go the extra mile and decorate the entire house in a birthday-themed style.
 With that said, you can find decors for just about everything.
 Yes, even the bathroom.
 What a way to feel special!

 Give Him or Her Breakfast In Bed